LiLin-biosoft/epiConv/README.md

                knn=20)
 res_epiConv<-add.similarity(res_epiConv,x=Smat,name="samplBlurred")
 ```
++ `sim.blur`: the function used to blur the similarity matrix.
+  - `Smat`: the similarity matrix for denoising.
-`sim.blur` is used to blur the similarity matrix. `Smat` specifies the similarity matrix, `weight_scale` specifies the weight for each cell.
-Generally we think cells with high library size are more reliable and use log10 library size as weights. `neighbor_frac` specifies the fraction of information used from the neighbors of each cell.
+  - `weight_scale`: the weight for each cell.
+Generally we think cells with high library size are more reliable and use log10 library size as weights.
+  - `neighbor_frac`: the fraction of information used from the neighbors of each cell.
 It should be within 0~1.
 Higher value means strong denoising while lower value means weak denoising.
 The default value 0.25 is suitable for most datasets.
-If you find the downstream result is poor, you can try higher values (e.g. 0.5). `knn` specifies the number of neighbors for each cell.
+If you find the downstream result is poor, you can try higher values (e.g. 0.5).
+  - `knn`: the number of neighbors for each cell.
 There is no need to change it unless your data set is very small (e.g. <200 cells).

 Finally we use umap to learn the low-dimensional embedding of the data:
 ```